University High School, Melbourne: History and tradition

-In 1960, plans were formulated for substantial building extensions, including the construction of a hall, gymnasium, and associated facilities.
+The student population continued to expand after World War II.
+To meet this demand, in 1960 plans were drawn up to continue expanding the campus including the construction of a hall, gymnasium, and associated facilities.
 The proposed additions were subsequently completed in 1965.
-Academically, University High has often been at the forefront of innovation.
-In 1981, it pioneered an acceleration program for gifted students, one of the first programs of its kind in Australia.
-Around 1995, an underground car park serving staff for both the adjacent Royal Melbourne hospital and Uni High was constructed beneath the school oval.
-In 1997 an extensive facilities upgrade was completed, modernising classrooms and specialist rooms for the growing student population.
+In 1981, Uni High pioneered an acceleration program for gifted students, one of the first programs of its kind in Australia.